united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/core/mqtt-kafka-bridge.md

 You shouldn't need to configure mqtt-kafka-bridge manually, as it's configured automatically when the cluster is deployed.
-However, if you need to change the configuration, you can do it by editing the `mqttkafkabridge` section in the `values.yaml` file.
+However, if you need to change the configuration, you can do it by editing the `mqttkafkabridge` section of the Helm chart values file.

 ### {{% heading "envvars" %}}